AT&T doesn’t offer seniors any discounted rates or plans, but they do have a wide variety of discounts and deals that seniors can take advantage of.

 3. When ordering by phone, request free installation

-4. Be sure to follow through on any pre-paid card offers
+4. Be sure to follow up on any pre-paid card offers

-There may be discounts you can ask for when signing up (currently, it’s a $150 gift card sent on sign-up).
+There may be discounts you can ask for when signing up.
 However, you have to follow up with customer support after setting up your installation to ensure they actually mail it in a timely fashion.
 We’ve found their system around bonus cards to be hard to navigate.

 5. Check what security features are included